Abrygzy/Abrygzy.github.io/_pages/about.md

 I am also interested in understanding galaxies through spatially resolved view.
 I worked with [Prof. Yanmei Chen](https://astronomy.nju.edu.cn/szll/szgk/js/20190816/i13833.html) with breathtakingly beautiful [MaNGA](https://www.sdss4.org/dr17/manga/) data.
 We found observational clues for different quenching mechanisms in the local universe.

 **Notice that this website is still under construction.
-I will update it as soon as possible.**
+I will update it as soon as possible.
+Last updated: May 03, 2025.**